ojbkxc/ds2api/README.en.md

 ### Gemini Endpoint

-The Gemini adapter maps model names to DeepSeek native models via `model_aliases` or exact built-in aliases (covering common `gemini-2.5-*`, `gemini-3*`, and `gemini-pro-vision` names), supporting both `generateContent` and `streamGenerateContent` call patterns with full Tool Calling support (`functionDeclarations` ‚Ü?`functionCall` output).
+The Gemini adapter maps model names to DeepSeek native models via `model_aliases` or exact built-in aliases (covering common `gemini-2.5-*`, `gemini-3*`, and `gemini-pro-vision` names), supporting both `generateContent` and `streamGenerateContent` call patterns with full Tool Calling support (`functionDeclarations` ÔøΩ?`functionCall` output).
 If the Gemini model name has a `-nothinking` suffix, such as `gemini-2.5-pro-nothinking`, it maps to the corresponding forced no-thinking model.

 ## Quick Start